-The analog input of the ADC08100 is a switch followed by an integrator.
+The analog input of the ADC08L060 is a switch followed by an integrator.
 The input capacitance changes with the clock level, appearing as 3 pF when the clock is low, and 4 pF when the clock is high.
-The sampling nature of the analog input causes current spikes at the input that result in voltage spikes there.
-Any amplifier used to drive the analog input must be able to settle within the clock high time.
-The LMH6702 and the LMH6628 have been found to be good amplifiers to drive the ADC08100.
+The sampling nature of the analog input causes current spikes that result in voltage spikes at the analog input pin.
+Any circuit used to drive the analog input must be able to drive that input and to settle within the clock low time.
+The LMH6702 has been found to be a good amplifier to drive the ADC08L060.